Ya0824/AIPS/README.md

 This stage prepares the structural and activity-related information required for AIPS.
 It processes the gate-level netlist and signal activities to extract circuit topology, cell-level features, and VCD traces.

-1. **topology-analysis.py**
+#### topology-analysis.py

+This script extracts the **topological connectivity** between logic cells and signals from a flattened gate-level netlist.
+It parses the netlist and constructs a cell-centric representation of the circuit structure.

 **Input**
 - Flattened gate-level Verilog netlist (e.g., `aes.v`)

 **Output**
 - `cell2pin.pkl`

-This script extracts the **topological connectivity** between logic cells and signals from a flattened gate-level netlist.
-It parses the netlist and constructs a cell-centric representation of the circuit structure.

-Although this script is used in the AIPS data preparation pipeline, it is **not specific to AIPS**.
-It can be generally applied to:
-- Netlist topology extraction
-- Structural analysis of digital circuits
-- Graph construction for graph neural networks (GNNs)
-- Any task requiring cell-level connectivity information

----

 The output file `cell2pin.pkl` is a Python dictionary with the following structure: